huggle/huggle3-qt-lx/MacOS/README.md

-This folder is used to package huggle for MacOS
+This folder is used to package Huggle for MacOS.

 Requirements:
 * xcode
 * git

-just run release.sh and dmg file will be produced
+Run `release.sh` and the `.dmg` file will be produced.